SOUTHWEST AIRLINES CO. (NYSE: - GuruFocus.com

 Did you lose money on investments in Southwest Airlines?
 If so, please visit Southwest Airlines Co.
 Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Southwest Airlines Co. (“Southwest” or the “Company”) (: LUV) between June 13, 2020 and December 31, 2022, inclusive (the “Class Period”).
+NEW YORK, Feb.
+1, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Southwest Airlines Co. ("Southwest" or the "Company") (NYSE: LUV) between June 13, 2020 and December 31, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of Texas and alleges violations of the Securities Exchange Act of 1934.

 Winter storms disrupted holiday travel during the 2022 holiday season, leaving thousands of travelers stranded in airports around the United States.
 However, not all domestic airlines were affected equally.
 Southwest Airlines flight cancellations accounted for the vast majority of domestic flight cancellations, leaving travelers unable to visit loved ones over the holidays, attracting the ire of the federal government.